My dear Theo, it’s been a week since I

 for even if my work goes unrecognized

-in my lifetime, can I not hope that
+in my lifetime, can I not at least hope

 future generations will not ignore it,